belovedpearl/mycar_frontend/README.md

 Body Background Color: A shade of white (#f5f5f5) was used throughout the website;

-Navigation Bar, upvote icons, downvote icons, review icon and count, follow button, post font color, All have a shade of blue (#001F3F).
+Navigation Bar, upvote icons, downvote icons, review icon and count, follow button.
+All have a shade of blue (#001F3F).

+Post font color and user's profile font color have the color #212529.

 In order to boldly project the upvote and downvote icons when clicked/ hovered, I used the red color shade #f85032 which is bright and eye catching.